Feb 16, 2018Susan SpiegelComments Off on Why infectious bronchitis is so resilient — and what broiler companies can do about it

 Jul 19, 2017Susan SpiegelComments Off on Infectious bronchitis: The ‘eye of the storm’ for chicken health

-Ask any poultry producer in the world about the most economically important disease of broilers, breeders or layers.
-Infectious bronchitis (IB) is almost always the ‘eye of the storm’, according...
+Ask any poultry producer about the most economically important disease in broilers, breeders or layers.
+Infectious bronchitis (IB) almost always tops the list and could best be described as the...

 Mar 07, 2017PHT EditorComments Off on Avian influenza in the US: High-path, low-path and its link to other poultry diseases

 David Swayne, DVM, PhD, a research veterinarian at USDA with more than 30 years' experience with avian influenza, talks to Poultry Health Today about the dreaded virus — how it travels, the...

 Feb 11, 2016PHT EditorComments Off on UGA’s Mark Jackwood: Stop ‘shooting in the dark’ with bronchitis vaccination

 Microbiologist Mark Jackwood, PhD, University of Georgia, urges producers not to “shoot in the dark” with infectious bronchitis vaccines and, instead, to focus on surveillance, monitoring and...